Share the spoils, or pay up front?

 Communication (In Writing) Is Key

-If you’ve considered all the ramifications of “getting into bed” with a collaborator and you still think that’s the way to go, then you’ll want to communicate very clearly about everything.
+If you’ve considered all the ramifications of “getting into bed” with a collaborator and you still think sharing backend royalties is the way to go, then you’ll want to communicate very clearly about everything.
 You should discuss business up front and if possible you should sign paperwork ahead of time.

 Speaking of which, all your agreements should be in writing, and you should consult a lawyer to give you boilerplate templates to use for your productions.
 A proper contract will not only mitigate possible conflict, it’ll also make it a lot more clear how to go about things.

 You’ll need to be clear about what the percentage splits are, who has control, who can pitch the song to opportunities, who can distribute or sell it, what the title is, what the act is, and what promotional activity is allowed or expected.
 The more you can talk about, agree to and sign off on ahead of time the better.